Parenting During Coronavirus

 While young children may be frightened about the pandemic, older kids and teens are more likely to be annoyed by the restrictions it brings.
 Spending time with their peers is extremely important to teenagers, so they may rebel against social distancing guidelines.
 If you’re finding it difficult to enforce the rules or your interactions always feel like a power struggle, don’t despair.
 There are ways to get through this time without becoming a drill sergeant or turning your home into a war zone.

 Empathize with their frustrations.
-As well as all the other frustrations of lockdown, older kids may also be missing important school events such as exams, dances, and graduations.
+Be empathetic about the things that they’ve been forced to give up due to the pandemic.
 Validate their feelings and listen without trying to convince them that they’ll be fine or reminding them that others have it worse.
 Sharing your own disappointments and frustrations will put you on the same team.
-Encourage your kids to be creative with how they interact with their friends.
-If you have any limitations regarding social media and phone use, consider relaxing them during this time.
+If restrictions in your area make it difficult for your kids to see their friends in person, encourage them to be creative with how they interact virtually.

 Like you, it’s unlikely your teen has experienced uncertainty on this type of scale before.
 They may fear for their future, especially if they’re missing college admission tests or summer activities expected to help them with applications or scholarships.
 Older children may worry if they’ll be able to return to college in the fall.

 Practicing mindfulness meditation encourages you to experience all these difficult emotions without judgment.
 In these difficult times, it can benefit both you and your teenage kids.
 Remind them that it’s okay to feel stressed and anxious, but they should try not to dwell on worst-case scenarios.
 After all, even in the best of times, an element of uncertainty is still an unavoidable part of life.